etlegacy/etlegacy-docs/skillrating.rst

 **Bug**

    * In the latest implementation of etpub, there is a bug concerning the time played in each team values (`mapAxisTime`/`mapAlliesTime`).
 This value is not computed when players are in limbo (most likely due to an unrelated change that was later implemented), so the more a player spend in limbo, the less accurate these values are.
    * Consequently, the PRW can't be accurate either.
-This bug is also still present in latest release of the silent mod.
-It's been reported to the Silent team but they didn't fix the issue.
+This bug is also still present in the latest release of the Silent mod.
+It's been reported to the Silent team, but they didn't fix the issue.

 TrueSkill
 ---------
-The TrueSkill system is a more modern algorythm that has been developed by MicroSoft for its XBox matching service.
+The TrueSkill system is a more modern algorithm that has been developed by MicroSoft for its XBox matching service.
 It has the advantage over the ETPub PR that it starts very low and increases over time (like XPs), before stabilizing when the skill rating is accurate (like the ETPub PR).

 .. important::
     **Type**: Bayesian network using Thurstone-Mosteller model (Normal distribution)